 mpar 1,2,3,4,5,6

-expands to 5, 4, 3 range.
+expands to 3,4,5 range.

+Even more, the parameters can be reversed so that

+'''

 But even this is not the last.
 The parameters can be addressed via negative indices so NASM will count them reversed.
 The ones who know Python may see the analogue here.